mnazneen20/shopping-app/README.md

 -> User can see detail information about a single product in a separate page (with popup box for product photo).

--> There is a dedicated cart page
+-> There is a dedicated cart page for shopping summary.

 `React`, `CSS`, `Mui`, `fetch` are used for developing the site.